 The pace of spending growth is likely to be somewhat higher than that of revenues in the absence of policy action.
-The county projects structural deficits through fiscal 2021, in declining amounts each year, due to rising pension costs and increased correctional operating costs arising from the opening of a new jail and the settlement of class action litigation regarding inmate health care.
+The county projects deficit spending through fiscal 2021, in declining amounts each year, due to rising salary and pension costs and increased correctional operating costs arising from the opening of a new jail and the settlement of class action litigation regarding inmate health care.
+In an effort to control expenditure growth, the county has had a hiring freeze in effect for most general fund employees since January 2018 and is seeking to eliminate vacant positions.

-The county's fixed cost burden is relatively low, with carrying costs for debt, pensions, and retiree healthcare accounting for 10% of fiscal 2017 governmental spending.
-However, Fitch's supplemental pension metric, which estimates the annual pension cost based on a level dollar payment for 20 years with a 5% interest rate, indicates that carrying costs are vulnerable to significant future increases.
+The county's fixed cost burden is moderate, with carrying costs for debt, pensions and retiree healthcare accounting for 12% of fiscal 2018 governmental spending.
+However, Fitch's supplemental pension metric, which estimates the annual pension cost based on a level dollar payment for 20 years with a 5% interest rate, indicates that carrying costs are vulnerable to significant future increases that could constrain the county's overall expenditure profile.
 For more information, see Fitch's special report "Revised Pension Risk Measurements (Enhancing Pension Analysis in U.S. Public Finance Tax-Supported Rating Criteria)" dated May 31, 2017.